ghaccount409-school/csc299-project/tasks2/README.md

 - `due`: Optional due date
 - `tags`: List of optional tags
 - `links`: List of IDs of linked tasks
+- `important`: Boolean indicating if task is marked as important
+- `subtasks`: List of IDs of subtasks (children) of this task

 If the data file is missing it will be created automatically.
 If the file is corrupted (invalid JSON), the program will attempt to back it up to a `*.bak` file and continue with an empty task list.